Addiction at the C-Level

 The good news is that Enterhealth has developed an executive treatment or executive rehab plan that works.
 Our treatment is based on the latest scientific research from the National Institutes of Health that defines alcoholism and drug abuse as a chronic – but treatable – brain disease.
 For executives concerned that their addiction is the result of a moral flaw or lack of willpower, this is comforting news.

 We developed a science-based set of treatments and protocols that are three times more effective than traditional twelve-step treatment programs.
 We begin with a complete medical and psychological assessment, leading to the creation of a personalized drug and alcohol addiction treatment plan.
-Our team of board-certified physicians, psychiatrists and clinicians use neuropsychology, medication and psychotherapy – along with other scientific, medical breakthroughs – to reduce cravings and give time for the brain to heal.
+Our team of board-certified physicians, psychiatrists and clinicians use psychological evaluations, medication and psychotherapy – along with other scientific, medical breakthroughs – to reduce cravings and give time for the brain to heal.

 Putting a Plan in Place